Best Known For

 Answer questions and see how you rank against other players.Play Now

 Born on February 15, 1968, in Madrid, Spain, Richard Blanco, of Cuban heritage, immigrated to the United States and eventually worked as a civil engineer.
 He turned to writing and studying poetry and has become an award-winning author with books like City of a Hundred Fires and Directions to the Beach of the Dead.
-He is the United States' fifth inaugural poet, writing for President Barack Obama's 2013 ceremony.
+Blanco is America's fifth inaugural poet, writing for President Barack Obama's 2013 ceremony.
+He's also the first Latino,

 "In my case, the stereotypical American family was the 'other,' the exotic life yearned for, as much as I yearned to finally see that imaginary Cuba.
 Sorting out these contradictions and yearnings was an everyday part of my childhood, and one of the main themes of my writing today."